gatling/gatling/src/sphinx/general/concepts.rst

 Feeders are a convenient API for testers to inject data coming from an external source into the virtual users.

-For more information, check the :ref:`Feeders reference section <feeders>`.
+For more information, check the :ref:`Feeders reference section <feeder>`.

 Checks
 ======